 If you don’t want to worry about mixing your own, you can buy a pre-mixed horticultural oil spray instead.

-A soapy water spray is also very good for controlling plumeria pests like spider mites.
+A soapy water spray is also very good for controlling spider mites on plumeria plants.
 I use a mixture of 1 tsp Dr. Bronner’s Baby-mild Liquid Soap per 1 liter of water, or you can buy an organic insecticidal soap if you prefer.

 Be sure to spray both the tops and undersides of all of the leaves.
 Bugs (especially whiteflies) like to hide under the leaves.